Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Numerical examples

-Here, we illustrate reverse time continuation of boundary data generated by a horizontal plane wave front traveling through a low velocity lens.
-The model is plotted in Fig. \ref{FigBP1} (left) and consists of a Gaussian low velocity lens with a velocity variation of 40\% of the peak velocity of the background medium.
+Here, we illustrate reverse-time continuation of boundary data generated by a horizontal plane wave traveling upward through a low velocity lens.
+The model is plotted in Fig. \ref{FigBP1} (left) and consists of a Gaussian low wave speed lens with a variation of 40\% of the peak wave speed of the background model.
 The initial wave field at $t=0$ is plotted in Fig. \ref{FigBP1} (center) and the generated boundary data at $y_2=0$ are plotted in Fig. \ref{FigBP1} (right).

 In Fig. \ref{FigBPalgo} (top), we plot the data obtained after de-recomposition of the time domain finite difference data in Fig. \ref{FigBP1} (right) using the wave packet transform.
 Note that in this de-recomposition step, we can perform denoising, data regularization, or phase-space filtering (dip angle, wave number, location) in the wave packet domain and initiate ``beams'' \cite{BrandsbergEtgen2003}.
-We set $t=0$ and need $N_s=4$ time intervals and hence a total of $3$ semi-group decompositions to avoid the formation of caustics in each step of the partial reverse-time continuation.
-The partitioning of the data in $4$ time slices is indicated with red dashed lines in Fig. \ref{FigBPalgo} (top).
+We set $t=0$ and monitoring of the points of rank-deficiency of the matrix $W_1^t$ reveals that we need $N_s=4$ time intervals and hence a total of three semigroup decompositions to avoid the formation of caustics in each step of the partial reverse-time continuation.
+The partitioning of the data in four time slices is indicated with red dashed lines in Fig. \ref{FigBPalgo} (top).